Crizz0/whoposted/README.md

 # phpBB 3.1 Extension - Who Posted In The Topic

-In viewforum.php you can click an the reply-count to open a windows, which shows who posted how often in a topic.
+In viewforum.php you can click on the reply-count to open a window, which shows who posted how often in a topic.

 Author: Christian Schnegelberger